How To Edit Your Business On Google Maps

 Remember, verified businesses can be edited in real-time and published directly to Maps.
 However, published edits can take up to 48 hours to appear for some users.

-Your customers rely on the accuracy of your information in order to do business with you.
-Get your business listed appropriately to leverage the full benefits of the integration between Google Maps and Google Search.
+Your customers rely on the accuracy of your information on Google Maps in order to do business with you.
+Get your business listed to leverage the full benefits of the integration between Google Maps and Google Search.